Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

-Since the overrotation introduced by \emph{miscalibration} noise is independent of the data, this type of noise can be thought of as additional fixed parameter rotation gates in the circuit.
-Because the parameters of these gates have a significant impact on model performance, we highlight the importance of using kernels tailored to the dataset, such as trainable kernels.
+In light of this, the overrotation introduced by \emph{miscalibration} noise can be interpreted as the addition of fixed-parameter rotation gates independent of the input data.
+As these parameters strongly affect model performance, this underscores the importance of employing dataset-specific kernels, such as trainable kernels.

 The models attacked with $\varepsilon=0.01$ and $\varepsilon=0.3$ do not provide new insights, as they exhibit similar behavior to the $\varepsilon=0.1$ attacks above, and can be obtained from the authors upon reasonable request.